ferraric/Computational-Intelligence-Lab-2020/README.md

 ## Rule Approach
-To reconstruct the experiments, train a BERT baseline model.
+To reproduce the experiments, train a BERT baseline model.
 Move the generated validation_data.txt and validation_labels.txt into a local folder, for example into data/rules.

 Per default, only the parenthesis rule is applied. *note to self: handle command line -r rules if want to add more rules*